EndPointCorp/end-point-blog/2014/09/25/pgxlog-disk-space-problem-on-postgres.html.md

 At this point, you must provide Postgres a little bit of room in the partition/disk that the pg_xlog directory is in.
 There are four approaches to doing so: removing non-WAL files to clear space, moving the pg_xlog directory, resizing the partition it is on, and removing some of the WAL files yourself.

 The easiest solution is to clear up space by removing any non-WAL files that are on the same partition.
 If you do not have pg_xlog on its own partition, just remove a few files (or move them to another partition) and then start Postgres.
-You don’t need much space — a few hundred megabytes should be more than enough.
+You don’t need much space—​a few hundred megabytes should be more than enough.

 This problem occurs often enough that I have a best practice: create a dummy file on your pg_xlog partition whose sole purpose is to get deleted after this problem occurs, and thus free up enough space to allow Postgres to start!
 Disk space is cheap these days, so just create a 300MB file and put it in place like so (on Linux):